Version 1.4, October 2014

 Introduction

-13.2 The IPS underpins a pro-disclosure culture across government, and transforms the freedom of information framework from one that is reactive to individual requests for documents, to one that also relies more heavily on agency-driven publication of information.
-The IPS requirements also reflect the objective that information held by government is a national resource to be managed for public purposes (s 3(3)).
+13.3 The IPS requires agencies to regularly consider and publish information that is of value to the public.
+The IPS requirements also reflect the object of the FOI Act: that information held by government is a national resource to be managed for public purposes (s 3(3)).

-13.3 Publication of government information can stimulate innovation and economic prosperity.
+13.4 Publication of government information can stimulate innovation and economic prosperity.
 It can also enhance participatory democracy by assisting the public to better understand how government makes decisions and administers programs.
-An informed community can participate more effectively in government processes, and contribute to better policy and decisions.
+An informed community can participate more effectively in government processes and contribute to better policy and decisions.
 Transparency in government can also lessen the risk that people will be disadvantaged in dealings with government through lack of knowledge or a misunderstanding of government processes.

-Elements of the IPS
+Elements of the IPS (IPS entry)

-13.5 The IPS requires Australian Government agencies to which the FOI Act applies to:
+13.7 The IPS requires Australian Government agencies to which the FOI Act applies to:

 - publish an agency plan (ss 8(1) and 8(2)(a))